Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V
 **Duration:** Concentration, up to 1 hour

-You choose a creature you can see within range and mystically mark it as your ^^Quarry^^.
-Until the spell ends, you deal an extra 1d6 damage to the target whenever you hit it with a weapon attack, and you have :d20-adv: **Advantage** on any Wisdom (Perception) or Wisdom (Survival) check you make to find it.
-If the target drops to 0 Hit Points before this spell ends, you can use a :rsc-bonus-action: **Bonus Action** on a subsequent turn of yours to mark a new creature.
+You choose one creature you can see within range and magically mark it as your ^^quarry^^.
+Until the spell ends, you deal an extra 1d6 Force damage to the target the first time you hit it with an attack roll on any turn.
+You also have Advantage on any Wisdom (Perception or Survival) check you make to find it.
+If the target drops to 0 Hit Points before this spell ends, you can use a Bonus Action to mark a new creature.

-***Using a Higher-Level Spell Slot.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd or 4th level, you can maintain your concentration on the spell for up to 8 hours.
-When you use a :rsc-spell-slot: **Spell Slot** of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours.
+***Using a Higher-Level Spell Slot.*** When you cast this spell using a spell slot of 3rd or 4th level, you can maintain your concentration on the spell for up to 8 hours, and the extra damage increases to 2d6.
+When you use a spell slot of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours, and the extra damage increases to 3d6.

 ### Ice Knife

 *1st-level Conjuration*

 **Casting Time:** :rsc-action: **Action**